Hannah S. Mumby - Principal Investigator

 Teresa completed her Master's degree in 2017 on Evolutionary and Developmental Biology at the University of Lisbon, Portugal.
 For her thesis, she used population genetics to study African elephants across two protected areas in South Africa, under the supervision of Dr Hannah Mumby and Dr Carlos Fernandes.
 She previously participated in molecular ecology projects at the University of Sheffield, UK, and the University of Aveiro, Portugal.
 Her research interests lie in molecular ecology, population genetics, evolution, and conservation genetics of mammals.

 Tilley is a conservation biologist with a passion for investigating behavioural ecology using different systems.
 She graduated with a degree in Zoology and went on to complete a masters of research at University College London, before undertaking different behavioural projects with birds in Hong Kong and bats in Panama.

-Although currently a research assistant, Tilley is currently applying for a doctoral program with the lab to further examine how elephant sensory systems impact behaviour.
+Tilley is currently a PhD student with the lab working on how elephant sensory systems impact behaviour.
 This will require extensive time at our field site in Nepal; training elephants on behavioural tasks and using complex statistical methods to analyse results.